 This function is only allowed for the Output of NTP

-When this function is enabled the output of the Time Server 8029NTS/GPS for SINEC H1 TIME DATAGRAM / TIME / DAYTIME is carried out with a wrong time base.
-Therefore this protocol should be disabled for security reasons.
+In case of activated function the output of the Time Server for SINEC H1 TIME DATAGRAM / TIME / DAYTIME is released with a wrong time basis.
+Therefore this datagram should be deactivated for security reasons.